Table of Contents

 Examples of indefinite-delivery contracts

-- Establish construction relationships for emergency and as-needed projects
+- Emergency and as-needed construction projects

-- Federal information technology contracts
+- Federal information technology services

 The purpose of indefinite-delivery contracts